 Enable standard full keyboard layout in touch keyboard

 With default settings, the touch keyboard offers two keyboard layouts: default keyboard and split or thumb keyboard.
 As you can see in the picture below, the normal and split keyboard layouts don’t display keys like Windows logo, Esc, Shift, Function, and Alt keys.

 The default touch keyboard layout offers just 40 keys (excluding keyboard layout key), whereas the standard full keyboard layout offers over 65 keys.

-If you often need to use above mentioned keys, you need to enable and use the standard full keyboard layout on the touch keyboard.
-The standard full keyboard layout is turned off by default, and needs to be turned on under Settings.
+If you often need to use the keys mentioned above, you need to enable and use the standard full keyboard layout on the touch keyboard.
+The standard full keyboard layout is turned off by default and needs to be turned on under Settings.

 Enable and use standard full keyboard layout in touch keyboard

-Step 2: Once Settings app is launched, click or tap the second icon labelled Devices.
+Step 2: Once the Settings app is launched, click or tap the second icon labeled Devices.

 Step 4: Now, open the touch keyboard, click or tap keyboard layout key (see picture below), and then select the full keyboard layout to use the same.

-Tip: If you want to add the touch keyboard button to the taskbar for quickly access, simply right-click on the taskbar and then click Show touch keyboard button option.
+Tip: If you want to add the touch keyboard button to the taskbar for quick access, right-click on the taskbar and then click Show touch keyboard button option.